 Mathematical, life, and physical sciences

-In these areas, researchers are building on the foundations of mathematical and scientific knowledge.
-They're applying it to topics like mathematics, statistics, actuarial science, geography, geology, and several different kinds of biology.
-In the 2018-19 school year, LAS researchers received $29.9 million in grant funding from the National Institutes of Health and $16.6 million in grant funding from the National Science Foundation.
+LAS researchers are building on the foundations of mathematical and scientific knowledge and applying it to topics like mathematics, statistics, actuarial science, geography, geology, and several different kinds of biology.
+In 2018-19, they received $29.9 million in grant funding from the National Institutes of Health and $16.6 million from the National Science Foundation.

 In LAS' humanities units, faculty members are exploring people, the challenges they encounter, and how they respond through literature, writing and the human experience.
-Multiple faculty members have received NEH Fellowships, which support advanced research in the humanities; the recipients produced articles, books, digital materials, and other scholarly resources.
+Faculty members have received NEH Fellowships, which support advanced research in the humanities; the recipients produced articles, books, digital materials, and other scholarly resources.

 Faculty members are studying society, relationships, and human behaviors.
 They're shattering longstanding myths about how humans interact and providing new guidance about how we learn and process the world around us.
 They work together through research centers like the Social and Behavioral Sciences Research Initiative in order to tackle global challenges.